wultra/ssl-pinning-ios/README.md

 )
 let certStore = CertStore.powerAuthCertStore(configuration: configuration)
 ```
-*We'll use `certStore` variable in the rest of the documentation as a reference to already configured `CertStore` instance.*
+*We'll use the `certStore` variable in the rest of the documentation as a reference to the already configured `CertStore` instance.*

 The configuration has the following properties:

 - `serviceUrl` - parameter defining URL with a remote list of certificates.
 It is recommended that `serviceUrl` points to a different domain than you're going to protect with pinning.
 See the [FAQ](#faq) section for more details.
 - `publicKey` - contains the public key counterpart to the private key, used for data signing.
 The Base64 formatted string is expected.
-- `useChallenge` - parameter that defines whether remote server requires challenge request header:
+- `useChallenge` - parameter that defines whether the remote server requires a challenge request header:
   - use `true` in case you're connecting to [Mobile Utility Server](https://github.com/wultra/mobile-utility-server) or similar service.
-  - use `false` in case the remote server provides a static data, generated by [SSL Pinning Tool](https://github.com/wultra/ssl-pinning-tool).
+  - use `false` in case the remote server provides static data, generated by [SSL Pinning Tool](https://github.com/wultra/ssl-pinning-tool).
 - `expectedCommonNames` - an optional array of strings, defining which domains you expect in certificate validation.
 - `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application
 - `fallbackCertificatesData` - optional hardcoded data for fallback fingerprints.
 See the next chapter of this document for details.
-- `periodicUpdateInterval` - defines how often will `CertStore` update the fingerprints silently at the background.
+- `periodicUpdateInterval` - defines how often `CertStore` updates the fingerprints silently in the background.
 The default value is 1 week.
-- `expirationUpdateTreshold` - defines time window before the next certificate will expire.
+- `expirationUpdateTreshold` - defines the time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.
-Default value is 2 weeks before the next expiration.
+The default value is 2 weeks before the next expiration.
 - `sslValidationStrategy` - defines the validation strategy for HTTPS connections initiated from the library itself.
 The `.default` value performs standard certificate chain validation provided by the operating system.
 Be aware that altering this option may put your application at risk.
 You should not ship your application to production with SSL validation turned off.

 ### Predefined fingerprint

-The `CertStoreConfiguration` may contain an optional data with predefined certificates fingerprints.
+The `CertStoreConfiguration` may contain optional data with predefined certificate fingerprints.
 This technique can speed up the first application's startup when the database of fingerprints is empty.
 You still need to update your application, once the fallback fingerprints expire.

 To configure the property, you need to provide JSON data with fallback fingerprints.
-The JSON should contain the same data as are usually received from the server, except that "signature" property is not validated (but must be provided in JSON).
+The JSON should contain the same data as is usually received from the server, except that the "signature" property is not validated (but must be provided in JSON).
 For example:

 ```swift
 {